 2012-2013 (Lorient II): Gall made his debut with Lorient II in 2013 against Luçon (May 11).
 It was his first appearance since joining the club in 2011.

-Gall made his first appearance with the United States Under-20 side for coach Tab Ramos in November 2013.
+Gall made his first appearance with the United States Under-20 side for coach Tab Ramos in November 2013 and has made 14 total caps for the U-20s since.
 He made his debut at 18 during a camp in which the U.S. beat Atalanta Primavera, 4-1, as Gall recorded a goal and an assist to lead the Americans to victory.
 Gall was named to a 20-player roster for the 2014 NTC Invitational Tournament in Carson, California from July 14-18.
 Most recently, the midfielder participated in a 10-day camp with the U-20s in Buenos Aires, Argentina, notching a goal in a match against the Racing Club Reserves (September 4) and an assist vs. the Defensa y Justicia Reserves (September 6).
 He was named to the roster for and started in the opening match of the 2014 Marbella U-21 International National Teams Football Tournament, scoring two goals and one assist for the U.S. U-20s against Russia's U-21s (November 12).
 He appeared as a substitute in the Americans' 1-0 victory over Ireland's U-20s (November 15) and started in the U-20s final match of the tournament against Canada's U-20s (November 18), upping his total international appearances with the U.S. U-20s at the time to six.